Anandha Jodhi: Production

 Ananda Jodhi was jointly directed by V. N. Reddy and A. S. A. Sami and was produced by actor P. S. Veerappa under the company Hariharan Films.
 The film's story and dialogues were written by Javar Seetharaman.
 Cinematography was handled by J. G. Vijayam, and editing by C. P. Jambulingam.
-This was the only where Devika and M. G. Ramachandran acted together.
+This was the only film in which Devika and M. G. Ramachandran acted together.

 Soundtrack

 The music was composed by Viswanathan–Ramamoorthy, with lyrics by Kannadasan.
 The song "Kaalamagal" is set in Shubhapantuvarali raga.
+The song "Ninaikka Therindha" is set in Natabhairavi raga.

 Release and reception

 Ananda Jothi was released on 5 July 1963, and distributed by Emgeeyar Pictures in Madras.
 Writing for Sport and Pastime, T. M. Ramachandran gave a positive review praising Ramachandran's performance as "convincing" and other actors and also praised Viswanathan–Ramamoorthy's music.
 Kanthan of Kalki also gave a positive review for various aspects, including the cinematography, cast performances (especially that of Haasan) and Seetharaman's writing.
 The film was dubbed Telugu-language as Donga Bangaram and released on 30 October 1964.